NOAA-OWP/ras2fim/README.md

 ## Usage

-Show users how to use the software.
+With the (1) ras2fim anaconda environment created and (2) the ras2fim git-hub folder cloned, Show users how to use the software.
 Be specific.
 Use appropriate formatting when showing code snippets.